Spacetime dynamics of spinning particles - exact electromagnetic analogies: The electric dipole

-\emph{Electric dipole} ($q=P_{{\rm hid}}^{\alpha}=0$). --- Condition (\ref{eq:Conserved}) means in this case $m+T-(E^{u})^{\alpha}d_{\alpha}=\mathrm{constant}$; from Eq.~(\ref{eq:DmEl}) the proper mass $m$ is not constant; this means that energy is exchanged between the three forms: potential energy $V=-(E^{u})^{\alpha}d_{\alpha}$, translational kinetic energy $T$, and internal energy $m$.
-Two special sub-cases are particularly enlightening: \begin{enumerate} \item the case where the dipole vector is covariantly constant $Dd^{\alpha}/d\tau=0$, implying $dm/d\tau=0$; in this case the energy exchange is similar to the monopole charge: every gain in translational kinetic energy comes from the potential energy $V$.
-It is clear that the electric tidal field is doing work, at a rate (cf. Eq.~(\ref{eq:Fel0v2})):
+\emph{Electric dipole} ($q=P_{{\rm hid}}^{\alpha}=0$). --- Condition (\ref{eq:Conserved}) reads $m+T-(E^{u})^{\alpha}d_{\alpha}=\mathrm{constant}$.
+From Eq.~(\ref{eq:DmEl}), the proper mass $m$ is not constant; this means that energy is exchanged between the three forms: potential energy $V=-(E^{u})^{\alpha}d_{\alpha}$, translational kinetic energy $T$, and $m$.
+Two special sub-cases are particularly enlightening: \begin{enumerate} \item dipole vector covariantly constant, $Dd^{\alpha}/d\tau=0$, implying $dm/d\tau=0$.
+In this case the energy exchange is similar to the monopole charge: every gain in translational kinetic energy comes from the potential energy $V$.
+It is clear that the electric tidal field is doing work, at a rate (cf.~Eq.~(\ref{eq:Fel0v2}))